gazzar97/Mobile-App-Success-/README.md

 # Mobile-App-Success-
-Is a Machine Learning module which can predict the rate of the app out of Five.
+It is a Machine Learning module that can predict the rate of the app out of Five.

 *This program consists of two main modules to predict  how a specific app will gain success depending on some features which we selected for the prediction process.